 I always try not to have too many unread books on my shelves.
 But, although my pile of to be read books is only slowly decreasing, I bought more books this month.
 Just four though!
-There was a sale on an online Portuguese shop and I wasn’t able to resist the temptation of some bargains.
+There was a sale on an online Portuguese shop and I wasn’t able to resist the temptation to buy some bargains.

 So, I acquired the following books: